 - Describe serosal surface (intact, glistening, hemorrhagic) and note any lesions (paratubal cysts, tumor nodules).

 - Generally these can be grossed same-day.

 - If for sterilization, serially section and describe luminal diameter/wall thickness.
-Submit at least 2 sections in order to ensure full cross section.
+For tubal ligations, submit entire specimen; otherwise, submit representatively.
 If bilateral tubes are submitted in the same container, DO NOT submit both in the same cassette; submit sections from each tube in 2 different cassettes.

 - If for ectopic, serially section and pay attention to dilated segment / implantation site.
 Also, submit representative section of the the blood clot even if detached (it often contains villi).

 - If for PID, tube may come with an ovary.
 Gross description is crucial.
 Measure and note dilation and tortuosity, type of connection to ovary (tube and ovary matted by inflammatory adhesions vs tubo-ovarian abscess with communicating channel between the two structures); content of tube (hematosalpinx vs pyosalpinx vs hydrosalpinx).

 - In the above cases, if fimbriated end is present, bisect longitudinally and submit entire fimbriated end (should be 1-2 cassettes maximum).

 - SEE-FIM protocol: If for prophylactic salpingooophorectomy or patient history of breast cancer, submit the ENTIRE specimen per SEE-FIM protocol as follows: